tri-cods/html-css/sections/07-images.md

 ## Making images accessible

-As briefly noted earlier, alternative text, or alt text, is descriptive "text associated with an image that serves the same purpose and conveys the same essential information as the image" (see [Wikipedia Manual of Style/Accessibility/Alternative Text for Images](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Accessibility/Alternative_text_for_images) for more), and is important for ensuring content conveyed by images is accessible to all.
+As briefly noted earlier, alternative text provides a description of an image's basic function or content and it is necessary to make your website accessible to all users.
+While some users navigate the web visually with traditional browsers, many users navigate with screen reader software that conveys all information aurally by reading text and image descriptions.
+Other users with low-bandwith internet may opt to display alternative text instead of data-intensive images.

-To add alternative text to an image, you add an additional attribute, `alt` followed by your descriptive text.
+The most common way to include alternative text is to add an `alt` attribute to an image element, followed by your descriptive text.
 For example:

 ```html
 <img src="filename.png" alt="Text in these quotes describes the image" />
 ```

-For more information, see what the [Social Security Administration](https://www.ssa.gov/accessibility/files/SSA_Alternative_Text_Guide.pdf) has to say.
+If an image is purely decorative and has no semantic function, you can include a null alt attribute with empty quotation marks `alt=""`, which signals to screen readers that the content is not significant.
+For more information, see the [Wikipedia Manual of Style/Accessibility/Alternative Text for Images](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Accessibility/Alternative_text_for_images) and the [Social Security Administration's guide to alternative text](https://www.ssa.gov/accessibility/files/SSA_Alternative_Text_Guide.pdf) has to say.

 ## What images can I use on my site?